Boss-Man-Dev/vrp_multiCharacter/README.md

   Follow the setup instructions in the README to integrate the system with your existing framework.
   Customize UI and settings as needed.

-  After Downoading, Ensure you find the file name vRP_multiCharacter and place it in your server.
+  After Downoading, Ensure you find the file name vrp_multiCharacter and place it in your server files.

 # Special Instructions